-Be prepared for the desert environment and carry plenty of water, a map, compass and/or a GPS.
+Be prepared for the desert environment and carry plenty of water, a map, a compass, and/or a GPS.
 Maps.me is a great phone app that works like a GPS but make sure you know how to use it and that your battery is charged.
 Let someone know what area of the park you will be exploring and when you will return.
 Please respect this amazing natural wonder and Leave No Trace.
 Click here for a full list of recommendations from White Sands National Park including what to do if you come across unexploded ordnance (this is a real thing).

 $6 – Sledding the Dunes

 Perhaps one of the best thing about the dunes being made of gypsum is that they absorb none of the sun’s heat leaving the sand-like particles cool to the touch on even the hottest of summer days.
 This makes the dunes of White Sands National Park great for sledding.
 If you are used to sledding sand dunes in places like Great Sand Dunes National Park you will find that the White Sands dunes are fairly small in height but are amazing because they remain cool to the touch all day long.
 This would be a great family outing and a way to make lasting memories with children.

 #7 – Seeing the Birthplace of the Atomic Age